 Cities Where COVID-19 Is Growing the Fastest

-The number of diagnosed COVID-19 cases in the United States now exceeds 1.7 million, with more than 100,000 reported deaths.
-By several measures, including the number of active infections and the number of needed hospital beds, the virus appears to have peaked across much of the country.
-Here are the counties with the highest number of COVID-19 cases as of May 28.
+The total number of diagnosed COVID-19 infections in the United States is rapidly approaching 2 million.
+Yet by several measures, including the number of active infections and hospital beds needed to treat COVID-19 patients, the coronavirus outbreak seems to have peaked in most states.
+Here are the projected COVID-19 peak dates for every state.

-Despite the downward trend in daily new cases, the coronavirus continues to infect thousands of Americans every day.
-And with most states in the process of at least partially reopening their economies, there is much uncertainty about whether there could be a resurgence of the outbreak.
+Despite the declining numbers of new daily cases, there are still around 20,000 Americans being diagnosed with the coronavirus each day.
+Most of these new cases are concentrated in just a few dozen major metro areas, where well over 100 people per day have been diagnosed with the virus over the past week.

-The infection rate and spread of the virus has not been uniform nationwide.
-To assess the cities where COVID-19 is currently spreading the fastest 24/7 Wall St. calculated the average number of daily new cases per capita over the week ending on May 27.
-This is a comparison of the current situation between cities rather than comparing the progression of local outbreaks over time.
+24/7 Wall St. compiled and reviewed the numbers of confirmed COVID-19 cases and deaths for the seven days through June 3 from state and local health departments to determine the cities where the number of confirmed cases per capita is growing the fastest right now.
+We used data on the average number of new cases per day between May 28 and June 3 for every 100,000 people in these metropolitan statistical areas.

 Click here to see the cities where COVID-19 is growing the fastest